Alternate Given Name: David. Alternate Spellings of Surname: Bataglia, Battaghlia, Battaglia.

 A small contingent of 20 men and two officers from the Pennsylvania 47th Regiment, led by Captain Henry Crain of the 2nd Regiment of Florida, arrived at the fort on January 7, 1864.
 A short time later, the party was joined by another small detachment of the 47th under the command of Captain Richard A. Graeffe.
 Over a short period, increasing reinforcements of the fort led to increasing cattle raids throughout the region.
 A Union force so far into Confederate land did not go well with Confederate loyalists.
 The fact that so many men stationed at the post were black soldiers from the newly created U.S. Colored Troops was particularly aggravating.
 The raids were so antagonizing that the Confederates created a Cattle Guard Battalion called the “Cow Cavalry” to repulse Union raiders.
 The unit remained a primary threat to the Union soldiers carrying out raids and reconnaissance missions from Brooksville to as far south as Lake Okeechobee and Fort Myers.

-Throughout this difficult campaign and their earlier years in the deep South, a fair number of the 47th who had managed to survive intense combat were lost to another challenging foe – disease.
+Throughout this difficult campaign and their earlier years in the Deep South, a fair number of the 47th who had managed to survive intense combat were lost to another challenging foe—disease.
 Typhoid, yellow jack and even dysentery claimed men whose immune systems were unprepared for close military camp life and their sudden exposure to a more tropical climate.
+Among those from A Company who did not survive the Red River experience were: Private Josiah Stocker, who died at the Union’s General Hospital in New Orleans on 17 May 1864, and Private Jacob Trabold, who died in Morganza on 27 June.
+Privates George Bohn and George Bollan lost their respective battles on 20 and 28 June.
+Left behind while their regiment headed north, Privates J. Williamson and Michael Andrew died on 13 and 14 July.

-On September 18 1864, Private Daniel Private Battaglia was Honorably Discharged from the 47th Pennsylvania Volunteers upon expiration of his three-year term of service – but he was not done helping to preserve the Union of his adopted homeland.
+Two weeks later, on 18 September 1864, Private Daniel Private Battaglia was honorably discharged from the 47th Pennsylvania Volunteers upon expiration of his three-year term of service; however, he was not yet done helping to preserve the Union of his adopted homeland.

 Service with the 4th Regiment, New Jersey Infantry (Late 1864 — Mid-1865)